MireilleBF/cucumber-demo/src/test/resources/features/store/README.md

 **Implementations** :The associated steps are defined in _StoreDefinitions.java_.
 <img src="IMAGES/store.png" height="150">

-## Under _withHistory_: first use of containers.
+## Under _withHistory_: first use of dependency injection (no picocontainer).
-We want to verify the stock history but do not want to define the history tests in the same context as the stocks.
+We want to verify the stock history but do not want to define the history tests in the same file as the stock tests.

-**Features** : _StockWithHistory.feature_ defines simple tests that include verification of stock actions and history.
+**Features**: _StockWithHistory.feature_ defines simple tests that verify stock actions and history.

 **Implementations** : The steps are defined in both _StockProcess.java_ and _StockHistoryProcess.java_.